-Asked how the company looks for the projects and licences, Barea said that the company receives proposals form external advisers, adding that any proposals will be filtered by an in-house team.
-Gehrlicher Solar España works with Abalados as technical advisor and Mariscal Abogados as legal firm.
+Asked how the company looks for the projects and licenses, Barea said that the company receives proposals from external advisers, adding that an in-house team will filter any proposals.
+Gehrlicher Solar España works with Abalados as technical advisor and Mariscal & Abogados as legal firm.

 Gehrlicher Solar España reached around EUR 25m in revenues last year with a gross profit of EUR 3m.
 The company targets EUR 50m in revenues this year.
 Barea said that the company has no plans to raise further capital or hold an initial public offer (IPO).